Trainings & Workshops

 Ask-An-Expert Call Series

-To register for this conference call, please email LTA your organization name, participant names and email addresses.
+To register for this conference call, please email LTA your organization name, participant names, and email addresses.
 We will send you call-in information.
-Registration closes on Wednesday, May 13, 2015.
+Registration closes on Wednesday, November 4, 2015.

 Gathering Waters, along with the Land Trust Alliance and Heart of the Lakes Center for Land Conservation Policy, are pleased to offer a series of free Ask-An-Expert calls that are easy to fit into your busy day.